-- Coaches should ensure that no more than two videos per grade band are submitted. - Coaches should upload videos to Google drive and share access with Michael Caines (macaines@cps.edu).
+- Coaches should ensure that no more than two videos per grade band are submitted. - Make sure that videos are viewable by anyone with the link! - Coaches should upload videos to Google drive and share access with Michael Caines (macaines@cps.edu).
 Please use the following naming conventions for the videos: school\level\teamnumber\contestnumber\year.
 For example, a submission for CCML 3 for a f/s team from Kelly in the 2015-2016 school year should be named as follows, kelly\fs\team1\contest3\1516.
-A submission from a j/s team from Lakeview should be named lakeview\js\team1\contest3\1516 - All submissions must be shared by 5pm on Tuesday, March 31, 2020.
+A submission from a j/s team from Lakeview should be named lakeview\js\team1\contest3\1516 - All submissions must be shared by 5pm on Tuesday, January 21, 2025.